nmisha/antizapret-vpn-docker/README.md

 9. check the list of kernel modules `dkms status`, and check that bunch of `[kworker/X:X-wg-crypt-wg0]` processes are now running.

-### Amnezia Wireguard Block
+### Amnezia Wireguard Block Size
+Amnezia adds random packets to change signature of wireguard protocol and bypass DPI.
+By default we use `JMIN=20; JMAX=100` for junk packet size in bytes.

-Some providers can block AWG with default junk packets size.
-Large junk packets without response can be judged as DDOS attack.
+Large junk packets can help to bypass DPI, but some firewalls can block them as DDOS attack.
-Use env variables to change their size:
+Use env variables to change their size if you have issues with amnezia connection:

 ```
 Jc=3